Encoding classical information into quantum resources: Applications

 \subsection{Asymptotic super-dense coding}

-Consider now encoding information into a state $\rho_{AB}$ of a bipartite system $AB$ (with local dimensions $d_A$ and $d_B$), using encodings into resources destroyed by $G$-twirling channel $\G$ over all unitaries on $A$.
-Such encodings, according to Eqs.~\eqref{eq:constr_1}-\eqref{eq:constr_2}, correspond to local unital channels on system $A$.
+Consider now encoding information into a state $\rho_{AB}$ of a bipartite system $AB$ (with local dimensions $d_A$ and $d_B$), using encodings into resources destroyed by the $G$-twirling channel $\G$ over all unitaries on $A$.
+As we show in Appendix~\ref{app:local_unital}, such encodings correspond to local unital channels on system $A$.
 Using Theorem~\ref{thm:asymptotic}, we can then find the number of approximately orthogonal states that the global state of $AB$ can be steered to by operating only locally on $A$.
-We have the encoding rate given by
+In other words, we can study the optimal rate of unital super-dense coding, which is captured by the following corollary.

+\begin{cor} Product unitary encodings on subsystem $A$ achieve (up to second order asymptotic terms) the same optimal super-dense coding rate $R_{\mathrm{loc}}(\rho_{AB},N,\epsilon)$ as unital encodings on subsystem $A$: